 Start with great soil.
 Use fertile, dark, cookie-crumb soil, rich in organic matter.
 Dig in lots of good compost to help ward off diseases and pests—the healthier the soil, the more resistant plants are to both.
 Squash also needs trace minerals, so work in a powdered source, like greensand, or top-dress with a liquid seaweed fertilizer.

-Plant When the soil has warmed.
+Plant when the soil has warmed.
 Squash needs soil that is at least 62°F for direct sowing.
 Sow several seeds in clusters 2 feet apart, then thin each to the strongest seedling.
-You can start transplants indoors, but they should be no more than three weeks old when you plant them outside; otherwise, they may be too stretched to develop into a healthy plant.
+You can start transplants indoors, but they should be no more than three weeks old when you plant them outside; otherwise, they may be too stretched to develop into healthy plants.

 Provide consistent water.
 Using a drip line or soaker hose will help keep the foliage dry and disease-free.